Frank J. Myers: Nashville

 In 1981, Myers and his wife moved to Nashville, Tennessee to pursue his career in the music business.
 Myers was hired by Eddy Raven as a guitar player.
 He later became the band leader and road manager for Raven.
 It was within this time while working for Raven that Myers started writing, playing, and co-producing songs.
 They produced two number ones, five number twos, and three top ten songs.
 These include "I Got Mexico", "Bayou Boys", "You Should've Been Gone By Now", and "Sometimes A Lady".

 In 1982, Myers wrote "You and I" for his wife.
-It became his first single by Eddie Rabbitt and Crystal Gayle.
-"You and I" was the number one country song for four weeks, number two AC for two weeks, and number six Pop for 4 weeks.
-While working for Raven, Myers met Gary Baker with whom he later became the songwriting duo Baker & Myers.
+It became his first hit single, recorded as a duet by Eddie Rabbitt and Crystal Gayle.
+"You and I" was the number one country song for four weeks, number two AC for two weeks, and number seven Pop for 4 weeks.
+While working for Raven, Myers met Gary Baker, with whom he later form the songwriting and recording duo Baker & Myers.

 Myers left Raven in 1990 to play for Marie Osmond.
 He was also able to get Baker a job with Marie playing bass after Gary's band The Shooters disbanded.
 It was during this time that Frank and Gary's songwriting flourished.
 They had their first number one together in 1993 called "Once Upon a Lifetime" by Alabama.

 In 1987, Frank and Gary wrote the song "I Swear" which was recorded by John Michael Montgomery and All-4-One in 1994.
 "I Swear" has received numerous awards including a Grammy Award for "Country song of the year" and A.C.M.
 Award for Single and Song of the Year along with going number one in numerous countries.

 In 1995, Myers and Gary signed and recorded a record for MCG/Curb Records as Baker & Myers.
 Although Baker & Myers never recorded after the release of that album, Myers and Gary have continued their careers as songwriters.

 In 2001, Myers co-wrote two number ones, "I'm_Already_There", BMI's 2002 Country Song of the year, and "My Front Porch Looking In" for Lonestar.

 In 2006, Myers produced his first solo album, Scrapbook, for FJM Productions.
 It is an album of hit songs Myers has written over the years and sung by Frank himself.
 The first song, "You and I", Myers sings with Crystal Gayle who originally sang it with Eddie Rabbitt.

 In 2008, Myers wrote seven songs and produced Richie McDonald's album I Turn to You and also co-produced his Christmas CD If Everyday Could Be Christmas.
 As of late, he continues to work with other artists writing and producing songs.

 In 2015 Myers and Billy Montana wrote and recorded a song, entitled "I’m Here For You", to benefit T.A.P.S.